ZombiesmasherJT/ZombiesmasherJT/README.md

 <h1 align="center">Hi 👋, I'm Josh</h1>
-<h3 align="center">im a 3rd year student at the university of brighton</h3>
+<h3 align="center">im a recent graduate of the university of brighton</h3>

-- working on projects in my second year of computer sceince
+- Projects I'm working on right now
 - 🔭 I’m currently working on [Portfolio](https://github.com/ZombiesmasherJT/portfolio)
 - 📫 How to reach me **joshua.tite@me.com**
 - I would love to collaborate and join open source projects once I have skills and applicable knowledge